brazilian-utils/brutils-python/README_EN.md

 ### get_license_plate_format

-Infers the format of a license plate, returning `LLLNNNN` for the old pattern, `LLLNLNN` for the Mercosul one and `None` for invalid license plates.
+Return the format of a license plate.
+'LLLNNNN' for the old pattern and 'LLLNLNN' for the Mercosul one.

+Args:
+  * license_plate (str): A license plate string without symbols.

+Returns:
+  * str: The format of the license plate (LLLNNNN, LLLNLNN) or 'None' if the format is invalid.

+Example:

 ```python
 from brutils import get_license_plate_format